You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Hand Weights

-You can begin small and move up to heavier weights with homemade hand weights.
+With homemade hand weights, you can begin small and move up to heavier weights.
 They don’t need to be expensive, and heavy objects can weigh as much as a car.

 Good news!
 Sandbags are back.
 Start with lightweight.

 You can use them in dumbbell moves to get a low-cost hand-weight workout.
-Fill up larger bottles with water, rocks, or sand if the small bottles become too difficult.
+Fill up larger bottles with water, rocks, or sand if the small bottles become too tricky.

 Medicine Ball

 Medicine balls are a great addition to core exercises.
-These versatile weights are able to play a part in a range of big-results exercises, such as those that increase arm and abdominal strength.
+These versatile weights can play a part in a range of big-results exercises, such as those that increase arm and abdominal strength.

-They make a great projectile weapon, but we cannot formally recommend them.
+They make an excellent projectile weapon, but we cannot formally recommend them.

-Make your own using an old basketball, a drill, or an awl and some sand.
+Make your own using an old basketball, drill, awl, and sand.
 It’s quick, simple, and inexpensive.

 Incline Bench

-The incline bench, whether you love it or hate it, is a great tool for core exercises.
+The incline bench, whether you love or hate it, is an excellent tool for core exercises.
 However, commercial versions can be costly and can also cause damage to your wallet.
 Some people may be more inclined to the DIY version.

 This video guide demonstrates how to make a sturdy and comfortable exercise bench using 2-by-4 pieces of wood, kaizen foam, and marine fabric.

-This very basic alternative is for those of you who don’t have the time or skills.
+This fundamental alternative is for those who don’t have the time or skills.
 This guy is a success story, judging by his bench’s abs.

-If you don’t feel like making a bench from scratch, you can do some sit-ups on a hard surface.
-Although it isn’t the same, we don’t mind making a bench
+If you don’t like making a bench from scratch, you can do some sit-ups on a hard surface.
+Although it isn’t the same, we don’t mind creating a bench

 Suspension Straps

-For its minimalist approach to resistance training, the TRX training program is very popular.
-People have begun to use suspension straps (or “blast”) more often.
+For its minimalist approach to resistance training, the TRX training program is top-rated.
+People have begun to use suspension straps (or “blasts”) more often.

 Do you know what that one thing is that you want more than everyone else?
 The TRX’s price has also gone up.

-It’s possible to make your suspension strap for as little as $15 at a hardware shop and just a few minutes of your valuable time.
+Making your suspension strap for as little as $15 at a hardware shop and just a few minutes of your valuable time is possible.
 That’s it, TRX marketing team!

 Securely hang your straps over a door jamb or a tree branch.